luiz-otavio/luiz-otavio/README.md

 # What's up!
 How's going?
-I think it's not your first time seeing that, but you should don't be careful about that because I like it.
+I think it's not your first time seeing that, but I like it.
-It's more cool if the number of those profile views were higher.
+It's kinda cool if we got more numbers about profile views :D!

 ![](https://komarev.com/ghpvc/?username=luiz-otavio&color=blueviolet)